Pingasmaster/autoUpdateLinux/README.md

-# autoUpdateDebian
+# autoUpdate
-A set of instructions to automatically update debian on startup
+A set of instructions to automatically update debian or arch linux on startup